petergridge/Irrigation-V5/readme_new.md

 <img width="746" alt="image" src="https://github.com/user-attachments/assets/1c8d2d37-01ba-4dc7-8725-a8624d04c95d">

 The card can be set to display one or more zones to support flexibility
-- The program selection will list only IrrigationProgram entities
+- The program selection will list only Irrigation Controller entities
 - If no zones are selected all zones will be displayed in the card
 - The show program option show/hides the program component of the card
 - :mdi:cog